knagadevara/DataBases/Structured/PostgreSQL/DB_Commands/05BackUp&Restore/pitr/WAL-PITR.md

             --------------------------------------------------------------------------------

 Note: To enable continuous archiving with PITR successfully, it's crucial to regularly monitor the archive directory and the available disk space to ensure sufficient storage for archived WAL files.

+        // Only one of the target is allowed. restore_command
+        recovery_target_inclusive
+                AND
+        recovery_target // Once the consistency is reached recovery is stopped 'immediately' OR
+        recovery_target_name // The name of the previous successfull checkpoint OR
+        recovery_target_xid // The LSN id details
+                OR
+        recovery_target_lsn // LSN name
+                OR
+        recovery_target_time // PITR, the time till which the recovery shall be done.

 In conclusion, Continuous Archiving with Point-in-Time Recovery (PITR) provides a robust method for online backups and the ability to recover the database to a specific point in time.
 By following the above configuration and variations, administrators can ensure a reliable backup and restoration process, allowing for data integrity and business continuity.